There is very little fiction for adults that is set in Dubai. Perhaps this reflects the ‘fact is stranger than fiction’ feel to the city.

 In this second story in the series, Finn, Georgina and Fred are back.
 While camping in the desert, they hear a voice calling out for lightfighters to help save it and so prevent the end of the world.
-Finn, Georgina and Fred answer the call, and go to Park ‘n’ Shop supermarket to stock up on supplies before leaving behind their normal expat lives to enter the world of the fire djinn.
+Finn, Georgina, and Fred answer the call and go to Park ‘n’ Shop supermarket to stock up on supplies before leaving behind their normal ex-pat lives to enter the world of the fire djinn.

 Linda Davies (2009) Storm Djinn

 This third book of the series has a more distinctly Arabic feel.
-It is set in Dubai, but also involves Finn, Georgina and Fred traveling to the empty quarter, entering a parallel world, and also visiting the Great Pyramid in Egypt.
+It is set in Dubai, but also involves Finn, Georgina, and Fred traveling to the empty quarter, entering a parallel world, and also visiting the Great Pyramid in Egypt.
 This is perhaps the best of the series leaving children eagerly awaiting the release of the next book, Rock Djinn.

 Christopher M. Davidson (2008) Dubai: The Vulnerability of Success

 For those wondering how Dubai transformed itself from being a small sleepy fishing and pearling town to a modern center of finance and commerce, this is the book they should read.
 It explains the formation of the UAE and the transitions that happened as it broke away from British rule.
 It discusses Dubai’s development after the discovery of oil and focuses on the political stability that exists despite the lack of democracy.
-From this it goes on to discuss socioeconomic problems which may arise in the future.
+From this, it goes on to discuss socioeconomic problems which may arise in the future.
 It outlines how the city’s very strengths may attract unwanted elements which may damage the fragile balance that is essential for the city’s continuing success.

 Rachel Pagones (2007) Dubai Millennium: A Vision Realised, a Dream Lost

 On the surface, this book tells the story of Sheikh Mohammed’s efforts to transform his horse, Dubai Millennium, into the winner of the world’s richest race, the Dubai World Cup.
 Soon after its victory, it shatters a hind leg and can no longer race.
-This is not just a book which is of interest to racing fans.
+This is not just a book that is of interest to racing fans.
 Through the story, we gain an incredible insight into the ruling family of Dubai.

 Daab (2006) Dubai Architecture & Design